What is Employee Provident Fund (EPF)?

 The employee provident fund is administered by the Employees Provident Fund Organization (EPFO), a statutory body developed by the government of India under the Ministry of Labor and Employment.
 It is formed to administer the mandatory contribution towards the PF scheme by both the employees and employers.

-1. Today, many organizations offer the PF (provident fund) facility.
+- Today, many Employee provident fund organizations offer the PF (provident fund) facility.
 The Employee Provident Fund (EPF) and Employee Pension Scheme (EPS) are the two types of retirement saving schemes offered under the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952, intended for the salaried employees.

-4. In the EPF account, entire 12% is contributed by the employee, while 3.67% is contributed by the employer.
+- In the provident fund account, entire 12% is contributed by the employee, while 3.67% is contributed by the employer.
 The employer’s remaining contribution of 8.33% is diverted to the Employee’s Pension Scheme.
 It is important to note that if the employee salary exceeds Rs.
 6500, the employer’s contribution towards EPS is restricted to 8.33% of Rs 6500 (Rs.
 541) per month.

-6. The EPF also offers the nomination facility.
+- The Employee Provident Fund also offers the nomination facility.
 An employee can nominate his mother, father, spouse or children who are entitled to receive EPS money in the event of the death of an employee.
 However, an employee cannot nominate his brother and sister for EPF.

 What are the EPF withdrawals Rules?